jmstoic/menu/README.md

 ### The Menu

 This is the future home of our world-famous curated collection of photos, videos, and other branded pieces.
-This content is property of `Left Coast Collective, Inc.` based out of San Diego, California and is offered free-of-charge for public use.
+This content is property of `Left Coast Collective, Inc.` based out of San Diego, California.
+It is offered free-of-charge for public use.

 The intention is that these pieces be left intact as unaltered artistic works, and citation be given both for `Left Coast Collective` and the original author(s) we commissioned.